Enjoy the view

 The drawing room

 We have taken out some internal partitions - that had been put up by the previous school tenants - to reveal a beautiful first floor drawing room.
 This work was all done by volunteers and you can now relax in this space.

 An intimate setting

 Be one of a privileged few enjoying wonderful music in such a historic and glorious setting.
 Concerts take place in the very room where Vaughan Williams himself would have played the piano and violin.

-Every open day, by free timed ticket, you can join our soundscape on the top floor.
+Every Friday and on the second Saturday and last Sunday of each month you can join our soundscape on the top floor by free timed ticket.
 Part audio tour, part art installation, you will hear about the life and music of Vaughan Williams in a small group.
 Please call the house on the day of your visit to ensure the soundscape tour is running as we are reliant on our hardworking team of volunteers to accompany you on the tour.

 We are an unusually informal historic house and while we are still a work in progress you can even bring your dog in.
 So don't worry about muddy paws - we welcome well behaved canine companions to allow you to stop off on your walk and enjoy what we have to offer.
 (The only places dogs are not allowed is up in the soundscape tour and in the kitchen, for hygiene reasons.
 And large dogs are not allowed in the Study, where we have historic items on display.)
 Dogs must be kept on a lead at all times, even in the grounds, as a courtesy to other visitors.